prachiFam/amazon_s3_cognito/README.md

 import 'package:amazon_s3_cognito/amazon_s3_cognito.dart';
 import 'package:amazon_s3_cognito/aws_region.dart';

+//this method only supports image upload.
 String uploadedImageUrl = await AmazonS3Cognito.uploadImage(
           _image.path, BUCKET_NAME, IDENTITY_POOL_ID);

-//Use the below code to specify the region and sub region for image upload String uploadedImageUrl = await AmazonS3Cognito.upload(
+//Use the below code to specify the region and sub region for image upload
+//Also this method allows to upload all file type including images and pdf etc.
+//We recommend to use this method always.
+String uploadedImageUrl = await AmazonS3Cognito.upload(
             _image.path,
             BUCKET_NAME,